 "Streams of people go to a specific place and take with them money, culture, and political and cultural ideas that change the place".
 So aside from its economic impact, globalisation also has a strong impact on a country's culture.

-Far East has given large sections of European society a negative image of globalisation.
+Businesses moving their activities to the Far East has given large sections of European society a negative image of globalisation.
 A common view is that "people in China and India are becoming increasingly wealthy at the expense of our jobs and standards of living".
 Many European jobs do indeed move along with the companies that build a factory in India, for instance.

-Bangalore in southern India is a key hub in the world of computers and information technology and a textbook example of globalisation.
+"The city of Bangalore in southern India is a key hub in the world of computers and information technology and a textbook example of globalisation.
 All well-known technology or IT companies have descended on the place.
 Microsoft, IBM, Intel, Siemens, Motorola and Philips are only some of the close to 1400 technology companies that settled in Bangalore over the years.

 Although two-thirds of these are Indian companies, two-thirds of total investments come from abroad."